-- Use of the chemicals that create antibacterial products can result in antibiotic resistant bacteria
+- Use of the chemicals that create antibacterial products can result in antibiotic-resistant bacteria

-- According to the FDA, studies have raised the possibility that triclosan and likely other antibacterial chemicals contributes to making bacteria more resistant.
+- According to the FDA, studies have raised the possibility that triclosan and likely other antibacterial chemicals contribute to making bacteria more resistant.
 Some data shows this resistance may have a significant impact on the effectiveness of medical treatments, such as antibiotics.

 - There is also additional research being done by the EPA, reviewing triclosan for use in pesticides.
 Their guidelines are to reevaluate each active ingredient every 15 years, so the process for change is much slower.

 Yes, alcohol based sanitizers are effective and safe to use, but should only be used when soap and water are not available, like while out and about.
 Here are some additional things to keep in mind:

 - Are your hands clean?
 Sanitizers are not necessarily cleansing.
 Grease and grime reduce the effectiveness of sanitizers, so start with clean hands

 - 60-95% alcohol base is recommended.
 Germs are not effectively killed below 60% and strangely enough alcohol content over 95% results in germs being stunned but alive - so stay in the sweet spot between 60-95% to be safe.

 - Although a great way to sanitize, 60%+ alcohol is very drying on your skin.
 Be sure to use a product with added moisturizers to help protect your hands and reduce risk of cracks or irritation due to dryness.
 We have a great one for you here!